TheDataScienceLabs/DSLab_Probability/CONTRIBUTING.md

 If you are proposing a feature:

-* Explain in detail how it would work.
+- Explain in detail how it would work.
-* Keep the scope as narrow as possible, to make it easier to implement.
+- Keep the scope as narrow as possible, to make it easier to implement.
-* Remember that this is a volunteer-driven project, and that contributions are welcome :)
+- Remember that this is a volunteer-driven project, and that contributions are welcome :)

 ## Get Started

 Ready to contribute?
-Here's how to set up `The Data Science Labs on Differential and Integral Calculus` for local development.
+Here's how to set up `The Data Science Labs on Probability` for local development.

 1. Fork the repo on GitHub.
 2. Clone your fork locally.